CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

     ![Merge dim customer](./Media/23042025(59).png)

-1. Navigate to the far right for the **DimCustomers** table and select the joined **DimGeography** table column's top right corner to expand the table, from the avaialble column selections deselect **GeographyKey** since this column is what we used to merge on and already exists in the dataset before selecting **OK** to continue.
+1. Navigate to the far right for the **DimCustomers** table and select the joined **DimGeography** table column's top right corner to expand the table, from the available column selections deselect **GeographyKey** since this column is what we used to merge on and already exists in the dataset before selecting **OK** to continue.

     ![Expand DimGeography](./Media/merge-dimcustomer-expand.png)